 political, cultural, and economic concerns of the day, upholding

-the highest standards of scholarly inquiry and the division's international reputation.
+the highest standards of scholarly inquiry and the colleges international reputation.
 Its students find many opportunities to cross disciplinary boundaries and collaborate with other social scientists,

-humanists, designers, and policy analysts among their peers and in other divisions of the university.
+humanists, designers, and policy analysts among their peers and in other colleges of the university.

 65 West 11th Street, New York NY 10011 | 212.229.5665